Learn about the ways Progress Professional Services deploys CI/CD to help OpenEdge customers and how they can benefit your organization.

 Progress Professional Services is here to help you make that journey.

-To learn more about OpenEdge and its CI/CD capabilities, watch our webinar from Progress Professional Service members and product experts, Christopher Longo and Chad Thomson.
+To learn more about OpenEdge and the benefits of its CI/CD capabilities, watch our webinar from Progress Professional Service members and product experts, Christopher Longo and Chad Thomson.
 If you’re ready to talk with an expert about how to implement a CI/CD pipeline into your OpenEdge development process, reach out to us today.

 Copywriter Colin Barry has spent the majority of his career in the tech sector of Boston as a journalist and content marketer, writing about early-stage startups and consumer electronics.
 However, it is the combination of marketing and creative writing that draws him to the world of copywriting.
 Colin lives in Massachusetts and is self-described film geek, rock music nerd, and video game enthusiast.